lachappers/peculiar-astro/src/pages/policies/terms.md

 ## Registration

-You must ensure that the details provided by you on registration or at any time are correct and complete.
+Should you create an account with us, you must ensure that the details provided by you on registration or at any time are correct and complete.

 You must inform us immediately of any changes to the information that you provide when registering by updating your personal details to ensure we can communicate with you effectively.